 California Law on Internet Piracy

-It is now illegal to distribute commercial works electronically, specifically recordings or audiovisual works, to more than 10 people without providing both the sender's e-mail address and the title of the work.
+It is now illegal to distribute commercial works electronically, specifically recordings or audiovisual works, to more than 10 people without providing both the sender's email address and the title of the work.

-- Adults who violate this law may be fined $2,500 and/or imprisoned for up to one year.
+A "commercial" work is one whose copyright owner or authorized representative intends to or already does sell, rent, perform, or exhibit under license.- Adults who violate this law may be fined $2,500 and/or imprisoned for up to one year.

 - Minors who violate this law may be fined up to $1,000 and/or imprisoned for up to one year.